AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

 -   Provides flexible and powerful software-defined compute based on the X-Dragon architecture.
--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Offers a CPU-to-memory ratio of 1:4.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors.
 -   Supports ESSDs that deliver millions of IOPS, standard SSDs, and ultra disks.
--   Uses NVIDIA T4 GPU computing accelerators.
+-   Uses NVIDIA T4 GPU accelerators that feature:
-    -   Powered by the new NVIDIA Turing architecture.
+    -   New NVIDIA Turing architecture.
-    -   Equipped with 16 GB memory \(320 GB/s bandwidth\) per GPU.
+    -   16 GB memory \(320 GB/s bandwidth\) per GPU
-    -   Equipped with 2,560 CUDA cores per GPU.
+    -   2,560 CUDA cores per GPU
-    -   Equipped with up to 320 Turing Tensor cores per GPU.
+    -   Up to 320 Turing Tensor cores per GPU
-    -   Mixed-precision Tensor cores support 65 FP16 TFLOPS, 130 INT8 TOPS, and 260 INT4 TOPS.
+    -   Mixed-precision Tensor cores that support 65 FP16 TFLOPS, 130 INT8 TOPS, and 260 INT4 TOPS
 -   Provides high network performance based on large computing capacity.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   AI \(deep learning and machine learning\) inference for computer vision, speech recognition, speech synthesis, natural language processing \(NLP\), machine translation, and recommendation systems
     -   Real-time rendering for cloud gaming
     -   Real-time rendering for AR and VR applications